 To first understand the Open Hardware Monitor Libray, you first must understand what HWMonitor does.
 HWMonitor is a system information & system health monitoring software for Windows and Linux.
 This free system reporting software displays information on a wide range of your computer hardware sensors such as CPU, RAM, GPU, Fans, hard drives and even motherboard.

-This application is popular amongst overclockers, gamers, computer hardware enthusiasts, professional computer technicians and, comes with several features that put it a step ahead of the competition for its reporting capabilities.
+HWmonitor is arguably one of the most popular utilities available to overclockers, gamers, computer hardware enthusiasts and professional computer technicians and comes with several features that put it a step ahead of the competition for its hardware sensor reporting capabilities.

 HWMonitor Key Features